amitesh786/nodejs-gmail-sendmail/README.md

 # Gmail Webapp
-Web application using Vue.js, Node.js and MySQL2.
+Web application using Vue.js, Node.js.

 + How to run the application
 	+ cd `Frontend`